ebardelli/website/content/posts/2026-02-09-enrollment-projections.md

 Hybrid models project both independently and then reconcile the two sets of numbers, often through a series of "passes" to ensure the figures agree.

-While these different computational approaches provide a baseline, practitioners often emphasize that human judgment is required to adjust for "exogenous shocks," such as policy changes regarding charter schools, changes in district boundaries, or unexpected economic shifts that cause sudden migration.
+While these different computational approaches provide a baseline, practitioners often emphasize that human judgment is required to adjust for external shocks, such as policy changes regarding charter schools, changes in district boundaries, or unexpected economic shifts that cause sudden migration.

 ## Limitations